One day, my friend Samwoo approached me and asked if I could create a portfolio to showcase his work as a director.

 Firebase enables real-time feedback and smooth data handling, creating an easy way for viewers to share their thoughts and helping the portfolio feel more engaging and connected.

-To emphasize the idea of visual creativity, I focused on the occipital lobe, the part of the brain responsible for visual processing.
-I used it as a symbolic starting point, representing the source of Samwael Athnasyous’s creative vision.
-This is why I designed a subtle flow of light emerging from that area—visually expressing the moment where creativity begins.
+To show visual creativity, I focused on the occipital lobe, the part of the brain that handles vision.
+I used it as a symbol for where Samwael Athnasyous’s creative ideas start.
+That’s why I added a soft flow of light from that area, showing the moment creativity begins.

-I also framed the portfolio not as a simple showcase, but as a space that embodies his artistic identity.
-This idea is captured in the line: “Here is the creative zone of Samwael Athnasyous.”
-The goal was to make the viewer feel like they’re stepping into his mind, not just browsing his work.
+I didn’t just want the portfolio to be a showcase.
+I wanted it to feel like Samwael’s creative space.
+That’s why I wrote: “Here is the creative zone of Samwael Athnasyous.”
+The idea is to make people feel like they’re stepping into his mind, not just looking at his work.

-For the color palette, I leaned toward a darker theme after analyzing his stage presentation style, which often uses shadow and contrast to highlight emotion.
-And because he frequently describes his ideas as “golden,” I incorporated gold accents throughout the design to reflect his sense of value, brilliance, and confidence in his artistic vision
+For colors, I chose a darker theme because his stage shows often use shadows and contrast to show emotion.
+And since he calls his ideas “golden,” I added gold accents to show value, brilliance, and his confidence in his art